-The Innovation and Learning pillar is focused on understanding how to improve the operational activities of a business through daily learning, infiltration of new ideas, and the sharing of information and knowledge across all layers of an organization.
-Excelling at these competencies can lead to the improved capability of the organization to be innovative and a more productive workforce.
+The Innovation & Learning pillar focuses on understanding how to improve the operational activities of a business through continuous learning.
+Talent development, infiltration of new ideas as well as the sharing of information and knowledge across all layers of an organization all form part of this learning experience.
+Excelling at these competencies is a step towards a more innovative and productive workforce.

 BUSINESS & ORGANIZATION

-The Business and Organization pillar emphasizes the competencies which influence a leader’s ability to be well perceived for managing an organization.
+The Business & Organization pillar emphasizes the competencies which influence a leader’s ability to manage the business side of an organization.
 These competencies require leaders to have an understanding of: the communications and documents used to make business decisions; the stakeholders who influence and direct decisions made within an organization; and the ability to effectively manage the risks associated with delivery of any project.
-Leaders who excel in these competencies effectively manage and lead organizations with a focus on the business priorities of their organization.
-The competencies in this pillar include:
+Leaders who excel in these competencies effectively incorporate the business priorities into their leadership.

 + Alliances and Collaboration

-The ability to build and foster relationships with a network of supporters and collaborators who influence and support the desired path-forward and decisions made.
+The ability to foster relationships with a network of supporters and collaborators who influence the desired path forward and decisions made.
 This competency focuses on working across groups instead of silos in order to improve an Executive’s effectiveness as well as that of the larger collective group.

 + Cross-Cultural, Open and Flexible

 The ability to embrace, understand, and accept cultural differences of team members, peers, and management.
-Additionally, this competency requires that Executives openly encourage dialogue and sharing of knowledge across cultures despite challenges of language, distance, norms, and communication styles.
-Therefore, when this competency is mastered, leaders can guide their organizations towards a more open and sharing culture that can improve overall innovation and productivity.
+Additionally, this competency requires that executives openly encourage dialogue across cultures despite challenges of language, distance, norms, and communication styles.
+When this competency is mastered, leaders can guide their organizations towards a more open and sharing culture that can improve overall innovation and productivity.

 + Conflict Management